feldrim/AnagramExperiment/README.md

 It's written in C# with Visual Studio IDE.
 So all you need to build the solution is open the AnagramExperiment.sln file on a Visual Studio IDE.

-I've used only Resharpe for unit testing.
+I've used only Resharper for unit testing.
 It's a simple project and contains only tests for design.
 No tests for validation of inputs or other purposes involved on purpose.

 ## TO-DO
-* TestInitialize method was modified to check if it can read the text file and converted to the anagram dictionary.
-The mock AnagramDictionary object shall be created as it was before.
 * The need for other tests will be considered.
 * Input validation will be added.